syncfusion-content/blazor-docs/blazor/pdfviewer-2/server-deployment/deploy-maui-android.md

 {% endhighlight %}
 {% endtabs %}

-for Blazor android MAUI application we need to provide the DocumentPath as a base64 string
+When developing a Blazor Android MAUI application, it is need to pass the `DocumentPath` to the PDF Viewer component as a `base64 string`.
+This ensures that the application can retrieve and render the PDF document correctly within the PDF Viewer.

 ## Run the PDF Viewer in Blazor android MAUI application